ASUS-AICS/LibMultiLabel/docs/cli/linear.rst

                     --liblinear_options LIBLINEAR_OPTIONS \
                     --linear_technique MULTILABEL_TECHNIQUE

 - **config**: configure parameters in a yaml file.
-Notice that the validation set is not needed to be specified additionally as the program will ignore it.
+A validation set is not needed because the program may split the training set for internal validation.
+If specified, it will be ignored.

 The linear classifiers are based on LIBLINEAR, and its options may be specified.